gaskij/rpicampusmap/README.md

       cd campusmap && npm install && cd ..
       cp default.env .env
     ```
+    Note: If running the commands on a Windows command prompt, use `copy default.env .env` instead.
 4. Open the new `.env` file in your preferred text editor (you may need to enable the option to "show hidden files" to see it).
-Change the `<username>` and `<password>` fields to match your Mongo Atlas account information.
+Change the `<username>` and `<password>` fields in the `.env` file to match your given Mongo Atlas credentials.
+Be sure to omit the angle brackets (`<`,`>`) when entering your information.
 Don't worry, this file will only be saved on your local machine, so nobody will see it!
 5. You should now be ready to use the application.
 Don't forget to create a development branch before beginning work!

 ### Running the Servers
-To start the servers, run `npm start` in the respective folders (`api` or `campusmap`).
+To start the servers, open two terminals and run `npm start` in each folder (`api` and `campusmap`).
 You will need to have both running for full functionality.

 ### Project Contribution Guidelines
 * DO **NOT** attempt to push directly to `master`!
 Instead, follow this basic workflow: